Layr-Labs/eigenlayer-docs/docs/operator-guides/2-avs-installation-and-registration/eigenda-operator-guide/README.md

 1. Check the Churn Approver’s signature
 2. Perform checks against the stake of the newly-registering and (to-be-ejected) current lowest-stake operator
-3. Eject the current lowest-stake operator&#x20;
+3. Eject the current lowest-stake operator
 4. Proceed with registering the new operator, as normal

 The parameters for the checks in governance-configurable parameters.
 At the time of writing, these are: